joshuamschultz/enterprise-ai-resources/enterprise-ai-tools.md

 **⚡ What:** Enterprise OpenAI models on Azure with data privacy guarantees

 **🎯 Use When:**
-- Need OpenAI models (GPT-5, o1, DALL-E, Whisper) with enterprise SLAs
+- OpenAI models (GPT-5, o1, DALL-E, Whisper) with enterprise SLAs
-- Require data residency and compliance (no data leaves Azure)
+- Data residency, compliance (no data leaves Azure)
 - Integration with Fabric, Cosmos DB, Azure AI Search
 - Microsoft partnership extended through 2032